 Click on any of these templates, then click the “Make It” button to go to the Kapwing Studio, where you can create and customize your meme.

-To customize the text of your meme, just double-click the sample text on the template and type the text that you want.
-You can change the arrangement, style, font, color, and size of your text by using the tools in the text editing window, or by clicking and dragging the text box and its corner buttons.
+To add text, click the "Text" button in the main toolbar.
+Then, customize the text of your meme by double-clicking the sample text on the template and type the text that you want.
+You can change the arrangement, style, font, color, and size of your text by using the tools in the editing window, or by clicking and dragging the text box and its corner buttons.

 After your meme looks right, click “Publish” in the upper right-hand corner of the Studio window.
 The "Kapwing kittens" will take a few moments to process your video or image.